signalfx/integrations/signalfx-agent/agent_docs/advanced-install-options.md

 See [Built-In Dashboards and Charts](https://docs.signalfx.com/en/latest/getting-started/built-in-content/built-in-dashboards.html).

-If you plan to create your own [custom dashboards](https://docs.signalfx.com/en/latest/dashboards/dashboard-basics.html#custom-dashboard-groups).
+You can also create your own [custom dashboards](https://docs.signalfx.com/en/latest/dashboards/dashboard-basics.html#custom-dashboard-groups).

 See best practices for [Better Dashboards](https://docs.signalfx.com/en/latest/reference/best-practices/better-dashboards.html).

-__To learn more about how your data is presented in SignalFx, see the [15-Minute SignalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html)__.
+To learn more about how your data is presented in SignalFx, see the [15-Minute SignalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html).

 ## Additional material